 - Is your current home paid off?

-Your ability to travel to other destinations might be squeezed
+Ability to travel to other destinations

 Renting out your second home